 Keeping a dream journal offers the opportunity to explore dream images over time.
 The Dream Discovery Workbook is a guided dream journal produced by My Dream Life and available here.
 Participation in a dream group supports dreamers in learning the language of symbols and reflecting upon the multiple levels of meaning of dream images.
 You’re most welcome to Join Us at My Dream Life in a DREAM CIRCLE.

 It is important to remember that the dreamer’s own experience and insight reveals the meaning of their dream symbol that is personal to them.
-The philosophy at MY DREAM LIFE is that a single dream image can have multiple meanings for an individual and those meanings can evolve over time as the person continues to reflect upon the image.
+At MY DREAM LIFE the Dream Discovery philosophy holds that a single dream image can have multiple meanings for an individual and those meanings can evolve over time as the person continues to reflect upon the image.
 An extraordinary depth of self-awareness and wisdom can be inspired from discovery of your dreams.

 Dream symbols are like multi-faceted diamonds.
 When we appreciate a dream symbol from different points of view, the light of consciousness illuminates each facet in all its uniqueness revealing multiple meanings for all dreamers.